Your Expert Guide to Optimizing Payroll Management Processes

 A payroll manager consolidates employee data collected from time-tracking software and tax forms before payday to ensure everything is entered correctly into the payroll software.

-The manager needs to process all payments correctly and compliantly, maintain payroll records, and create payroll reports.
+The manager must process all payments correctly and compliantly, maintain payroll records, and create payroll reports.
 They are also in charge of hiring, training, and supervising new staff on their team.

 How do I prepare payroll for my employees?